Hrishaan1/FirstPick/README.md

 2. Use the bottom dock to move between Home, Schedule, Scout, Watchlist, and Teams.
 3. Add schedule data from the Schedule tab.
 4. Add team numbers and names from the Teams tab.
-5. Start scout reports from the center Scout dock button or the Home screen scout-next card.
+5. Start scout reports from the center Scout dock button, a team sheet, a match sheet, or the Home screen scout-next card.
-6. Use Settings to switch between dark and light mode.
+6. Use Settings to rename the event, switch theme, or clear event data.
-7. Use the sharing button in the top-left to view the current mock team-linking flow.
+7. Use the sharing button in the top-left to create, join, view, or disconnect a Firebase sync session.
+8. Enable match alerts from the Home screen if browser notifications are supported.

-## Data Model
+## Local Data

-The frontend currently stores this shape of data in `localStorage` under `ftc-companion-v3`:
+The frontend stores app state in `localStorage` under `ftc-companion-v3`:

 - `eventName`
 - `theme`